Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: System Model

-where $\Ac$ is a circulant matrix based on $\mathbf{\overline{a}}$ in \eqref{eq:abar}.
-DFTs decompose the convolution into independent parallel channels, and fast Fourier transforms (FFTs) can speed up simulation.
+where $\Ac$ is a circulant matrix whose columns are cyclically shifted copies of $\mathbf{a}$ in~\eqref{eq:avec}.
+DFTs decompose the convolution into independent parallel channels, and FFTs speed up the simulations.
 The following steps are for $N_\text{os}=2$.
-The steps for integer $N_\text{os} > 2$ are slightly different and require a few changes to the analysis.
+The steps for $N_\text{os} > 2$ differ slightly and require adjustments.